mvaganov/self/RESUME.md

 <!--- #ifndef redux -->
 *October 2018 to Present*
 <!--- #endif -->
-An experimental ensemble machine-learning technique that elects using ranked-choice voting.<!--- #ifndef redux --> A collection of independent ANNs evaluate hand-written digits and vote in a ranked-choice election for final decision-making.
-Result meta-data is used to boost the ensemble.
-Written in C# and Python.<!--- #endif -->
+A machine-learning engine built to test an ensemble decision-making technique (elects using ranked-choice voting).<!--- #ifndef redux --> A collection of independent ANNs are trained, and evaluate hand-written digits and vote in a ranked-choice election for final decision-making.
+Result meta-data is gathered with votes, and used to boost the ensemble.
+Written in C#.<!--- #endif -->
 #### Ethos
 <!--- #ifndef redux -->
 *October 2016 to Present*